 For: October and November

 Rich in colorful minority culture, China’s southwest province of Guizhou sparkles with the traditions of ethnic groups such as the Buyei Miao and Yi Miao.
-During October and November they will be preparing for their new year celebrations (Miao New Year takes place from Novembe 22–27 in 2018).
+During October and November they will be preparing for their new year celebrations (Miao New Year starts on November 2 in 2019).
 Join the Miao people, adorned in their signature silver headdresses, as they gather provisions, arrange ancestor worship, visit neighboring villages, and play the Lusheng—a traditional musical instrument made from bamboo.
 You’ll be kindly welcomed into the community with rice wine and exotic feasts of local fare.

 Why book in May?
 Still off the beaten path, Guizhou has only a few high-quality hotels and English-speaking guides; book now to ensure you get the best of the best.

-Namibia is just wonderful in April and May: Temperatures are moderate both day and night, and the landscape is greener and less dusty than the following winter months.
-Plus, you can save up to 35% off the high-season rates that kick in from June through August.
+Namibia is glorious in April and May: Temperatures are moderate both day and night, and the landscape is greener and less dusty than later on in the year.
+Plus, it’s the least expensive time to visit, with savings of up to 35% off the high-season rates that kick in from June through August.
 Don’t miss Hoanib Skeleton Coast Camp; this vast, isolated wilderness is an ideal place to see oases, sand dunes, and the country’s uniquely desert-adapted wildlife.
+Or for a completely private experience, stay at The Nest @ Sossus, a new, one-of-a-kind luxury villa immersed in the picturesque landscape of the Namib Desert.

 Why book in May?
 Namibia fills up even more quickly than the rest of the continent—even for shoulder season—so if you don’t reserve your guides and accommodations now, you’ll likely be out of luck.